gvwilson/thirdbit/src/fiction/bear/index.md

 "I'll help!" she promised.
 She ran out of the room.
 "Did you hear?
 Did you?" he heard her say.

 It wasn't Dolly who answered.
 "What's 'home'?"
-Dambu asked uncertainly.
+Inambu asked uncertainly.
 Prince Thokmay stared down at his letter as Princess Ogmin tried to explain.
 The sergeant had been unconscious for two entire days after the fight at the dam.
 When she had awaken, her mind